 See the Troll

 The Aurora Bridge was built in 1932, and there have been rumors of troll sightings ever since.
 Unfortunately the area underneath the bridge became a haven for drug dealers and dumping ground for garbage.
 In 1989, the city of Fremont took action.
 The Fremont Arts Council launched a competition in order to rehab that area, and a team led by sculptor Steve Badanes won.
 The team, inspired by the fairy tale ‘Three Billy Gorats Gruff’, sculpted the troll statue that now lives under the bridge.
 It is quite the celebrity, having been featured in movies such as The Twilight Saga, Death Note and Sleepless in Seattle, so don’t miss out on visiting!
+It wouldn’t be a Seattle staycation without a visit to the famous troll.

 Stroll through Fremont